peetulitu/OverTheWire_Bandit/Level_00.md

 ## Approach
-The approach to this level was quite straight forward, because I know the name of the file and the directory where it is located, I used the cat command to read the files contents.
+The approach to this level was quite straight forward, because I know the name of the file and the directory where it is located, I used the `cat` command to read the files contents.

-## Command Used
+## Commands Used
 ```bash
 cat ~/readme
 ```

 ## Takeaway
-This level shows the basics of navigation and reading files directly from the terminal, learning to use the ls and cat commands learning that ~ is the home directory of the current user.
+This level shows the basics of navigation and reading files directly from the terminal, learning to use the `ls` and `cat` commands, that `~` is the home directory of the current user.
 And learning to connect via SSH for the first time.